mrwaiting0/python_microgame/README.md

 # python_microgame
-a python microgram created with python 2.6 and pygame
+a python microgame created with python 2.6 and pygame

 After entering the python_microgame directory, running python main.py in the terminal will launch the game.